Facility Manager Salary

 Though not the most common occurrence, Facility Managers sometimes become Facilities Directors, where the average income is $82K per year.
 As Facility Managers progress in their field, many go on to become Building & Facility Managers.
 In fact, this transition is more common than anything else, and median pay for the role is $54K.
 Another common career choice for Facility Managers is to move into a Regional Facilities Manager role — this promotion usually pays $77K.

-Maintenance Manager Job Listings
+Facility Manager Job Listings

 Search for more jobs: